former Manly area

 As part of this process, we are also harmonising our pensioner concession policies, stormwater charges and refining our hardship policy.

 Community and stakeholder engagement on the Rates Harmonisation process was carried out from Monday 18 January until Sunday 28 February 2021.

-At the meeting on Tuesday 23 March 2021, Council adopted the methodology for Rates Harmonisation and acknowledged the process is to be implemented by 1 July 2021 as per the Council recommendation.
+At the meeting on Tuesday 23 March 2021, Council adopted the methodology for Rates Harmonisation.
+The process was implemented on 1 July 2021 as per the Council recommendation.

 It also endorsed the harmonisation of the Stormwater Management Service Charge, Pensioner Rates & Charges and Concession Policy and Hardship Policy.